 2) PREPARE FOR YOUR INTERVIEW

-Your future Head of Curriculum will contact you by e-mail or Skype and set up a time for a Skype video interview.
-Your Head of Curriculum will be your mentor throughout your studies.
+You will be sent an e-mail about the time of your Skype video interview.
 Prepare for the interview - it will be about your own ideas and opinions on business, society, entrepreneurship and innovation - but don't panic.
 The interview is not an exam testing your knowledge.
 It's a conversation to find out if EUAS really is for you.

 3) SKYPE INTERVIEW

 At the agreed time you'll take the interview.
 You need to have top quality Internet connection for superb video and audio.